 - Your dependents need to be able to access the funds provided for their maintenance, support, education or advancement in life.
 Don’t leave your dependents in a situation where you have provided for them, but the funds are not accessible, such as in this case where the funds were tied up under controlling mechanisms and at the total discretion of a third party unknown to the beneficiary.

-To read the full judgement, see here.
+To see the case here.

 You might also be interested in